What is a migraine headache?

 For many years, scientists believed that migraines were linked to the expanding (dilation) and constriction (narrowing) of blood vessels on the brain’s surface.
 However, it is now believed that migraine is caused by inherited abnormalities in certain areas of the brain.

-There is a migraine "pain center" or generator in the mid-brain area.
-A migraine begins when hyperactive nerve cells send out impulses to the blood vessels leading to the dilation of these vessels and the release of prostaglandins, serotonin and other inflammatory substances that cause the pulsation to be painful.
+There is a migraine “pain center” or generator in the mid-brain area.
+A migraine begins when hyperactive nerve cells send out impulses to the blood vessels, causing constriction, followed by the dilation of these vessels and the release of prostaglandins, serotonin and other inflammatory substances that cause the pulsation to be painful.

-- Emotional stress is one of the most common triggers of migraine headache.
-Migraine sufferers generally are highly affected by stressful events.
-During stressful events, certain chemicals in the brain are released to combat the situation (know as the "flight or fight" response).
-The release of these chemicals can provoke migraine.
-Repressed emotions surrounding stress, such as anxiety, worry, excitement and fatigue can increase muscle tension and dilated blood vessels can intensify the severity of migraine.
+Emotional stress is one of the most common triggers of migraine headache.
+Migraine sufferers are generally found to be highly affected by stressful events.
+During stressful events, certain chemicals in the brain are released to combat the situation (know as the “flight or fight” response).
+The release of these chemicals can provoke vascular changes that can cause migraine.
+Repressed emotions surrounding stress, such as anxiety, worry, excitement and fatigue can increase muscle tension and dilated blood vessels can intensify the severity of migraine headaches.

-- Caffeine.
 Excessive caffeine consumption or withdrawal from caffeine can cause headaches when the caffeine level abruptly drops.
 The blood vessels seem to become sensitized to caffeine, and when caffeine is not ingested, a headache may occur.
+If you are trying to cut back on caffeine, do so gradually.
 Caffeine itself is often helpful in treating acute migraine attacks.

-- Changing weather conditions such as storm fronts, barometric pressure changes, strong winds or changes in altitude
+Weather changes such as storm fronts, barometric pressure changes, strong winds or changes in altitude can trigger migraines.

 The symptoms of migraine headaches can occur in various combinations and include: